stevetasticsteve/django-lexicon/README.md

 # To do

-3. Project edit permissions
-   1. Project model views
-   2. Variation model
-   3. Ignore model
-   4. Paradigm views (responds with htmx 403, not visible on template)
-   6. Affix views (responds with htmx 403, not visible on template)
-4. registration system
+1. registration system
-5. Showing Hunspell constructed words in detail view
+2. Showing Hunspell constructed words in detail view
-6. 403.html not showing
+3. Affix tester needs linking in project admin
+4. type checker for adding affixes and paradigms
+5. contact form for getting permissions
+6. per project backup

 ## Features to implement
 - Common misspellings for words.
 To be used for searches in lexicon and to help spelling suggestions in hunspell